rise above the ashes

 “Sometimes in life, you must die a little on the inside

 in order to be reborn and rise again as a stronger, wiser version of yourself”

-I’ve always been an active person, my mom used to say when I was a baby I learned to run before I could walk and I’ve been on the go ever since.
-I wasn’t allowing cancer to stop that part of my life, so I learned how to adapt and overcome any obstacle that stood in my way during treatment.
+Rori’s always been an active person, her mom used to say when she was a baby she learned to run before she could walk and she’s been on the go ever since.
+Breast cancer wasn’t going to stop that part of her life, so Rori learned how to adapt and overcome any obstacle that stood in her way during treatment.

-With the ever growing number of studies showing a positive effect on reducing the risk of getting cancer, reducing the side effects caused by cancer treatment, and reducing the risk of reoccurrence , I want to cause a tidal wave of change within our healthcare system.
+The ever-growing number of studies, highlights the positive impact of physical activity.
+It reduces the risk of cancer, mitigates the side effects of cancer treatment, and minimizes the chances of a recurrence.
+My goal is to create a tidal wave of change within our healthcare system.

 Meet the team

 MS, RN, CPNP-AC/PC